MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-power-bi-report.md

 ---
-title: "Data warehouse tutorial: Create a Direct Lake semantic model and Power BI report in Microsoft Fabric"
+title: "Data warehouse tutorial: Create a Direct Lake semantic model and Power BI report"
 description: "In this tutorial, you will create a Direct Lake semantic model and a Power BI report."
 author: WilliamDAssafMSFT
 ms.author: wiassaf